luca-scr/slds/README.md

 ## Description

-An R package accompanying the courses "Statistical Learning for Data Science" and "Statistical Methods for Data Science"

 A meta-package for R accompanying the courses *Statistical Learning for Data Science* and *Statistical Methods for Data Science* at Università degli Studi di Perugia, Italy.

 ## Installation